Tanviras/volunteer-network-client/README.md

 2. An admin can add an event by giving event name,date & other necessary details

 ## Technologies
--ReactJS
+- ReactJS
--React Router
+- React Router
--React Form
+- React Form
--Firebase Authentication
+- Firebase Authentication
--Material UI
+- Material UI
--Bootstrap
+- Bootstrap
--HTML/CSS etc.
+- HTML/CSS etc.

 ## Installation
 Download or clone the git.
 Then run